 What is pesto?

 Pesto is a bright green, salty sauce that originated in Italy.
-It’s typically made with:
+A classic basil pesto recipe is typically made with:

 - basil leaves